CalculatedContent/s3snapshot/Readme.markdown

 # Overview

-This gem is designed to sync an immutable directory to a specific directory on Amazon S3.
+This gem is designed to sync an immutable directory to a timestamped prefix on Amazon S3.
 In principal it is similar to time machine for Mac.
-We use this utility to create snapshots of our cassandra data.
+We use this utility to create snapshots of our Cassandra data.

 # Installing